fullstackplus/literate-code/README.md

     <code>pre class="prettyprint"</code>

+8. Footnotes use HTML <code>sup</code> tags.

+9. LC wants to be strong on the SEO side, hence the inclusion of <code>rel="author"</code> and HTML Rich Snippets for content meta-data.

 That's all, really.
 Happy blogging.
 Oh, and don't forget to modify the title and meta tags to suit your site.

 ###TODO:

-- Footnotes!
-- In-document links don't work in WebKit browsers.
+In-document links don't work in WebKit browsers.
 Is this fixable?
-- More headline tags ( < h2 )
+More headline tags ( < h2 )
-- Support for responsive images (screenshots) as alternative to HTML code listings
-- HTML5 video & audio support for screencasts & podcasts
-- Line numbering on code listings
+Support for responsive images (screenshots) as alternative to HTML code listings HTML5 video & audio support for screencasts & podcasts Line numbering on code listings
-- Stronger semantic metadata (itemprop, property, author) for cutting-edge SEO
-- More skins with other good color schemes
+More skins with other good color schemes